modernish/modernish/share/doc/modernish/WRITEUP.md

 enforceable, but names starting with `_Msh_` should be uncommon enough that no unintentional conflict is likely to occur.

-It's suitable for use in shell scripts (either `#!/usr/bin/env modernish` or `. modernish`) and interactive shells (`. modernish` in shell profile or from the command line).

-Some simple example programs are in `share/doc/modernish/testsuite`.
+Some example programs are in `share/doc/modernish/examples` and test programs are in `share/doc/modernish/testsuite`.

+## Two basic forms of a modernish program ##

+The **simplest** way to write a modernish program is to source modernish as a dot script.
+For example, if you write for bash:

+    #! /bin/bash
+    . modernish
+    use safe
+    use sys/base
+    ...your program starts here...

+The modernish 'use' command load modules with optional functionality. `safe` is a special module that introduces a new and safer way of shell programming, with field splitting (word splitting) and pathname expansion (globbing) disabled by default.
+The `sys/base` module contains modernish versions of certain basic but non-standardised utilities (e.g. `readlink`, `mktemp`, `which`), guaranteeing that modernish programs all have a known version at their disposal.
+There are many other modules as well.
+See below for more information.

+The above method makes the program dependent on one particular shell (in this case, bash).
+So it is okay to mix and match functionality specific to that particular shell with modernish functionality.

+The **most portable** way to write a modernish program is to use the special generic hashbang path for modernish programs.
+For example:

+    #! /usr/bin/env modernish
+    #! use safe
+    #! use sys/base
+    ...your program begins here...

+A program in this form is executed by whatever shell the user who installed modernish on the local system chose as the default shell.
+Since you as the programmer can't know what shell this is (other than the fact that it passed some rigorous POSIX compliance testing executed by modernish), a program in this form *must be strictly POSIX compliant* -- except, of course, that it should also make full use of the rich functionality offered by modernish.

+Note that modules are loaded in a different way: the `use` commands are part of hashbang comment (starting with `#!` like the initial hashbang path).
+Only such lines that *immediately* follow the initial hashbang path are evaluated; even an empty line in between causes the rest to be ignored.

 ## Shell feature testing ##

-The initialization routine includes a battery of shell bug, quirk and feature tests, each of which is given an ID which is stored in an internal cache variable if found.
+Modernish includes a battery of shell bug, quirk and feature tests, each of which is given a special ID.
 These are easy to query using the `thisshellhas` function, e.g. `if thisshellhas LOCAL, then` ...
 That same function also tests if 'thisshellhas' a particular reserved word or builtin command.

-To reduce start up time, only the bug/quirk/feature tests that are essential to the functioning of the main bin/modernish library are included in it;
-these are considered built-in tests.
+To reduce start up time, the main bin/modernish script only includes the bug/quirk/feature tests that are essential to the functioning of it; these are considered built-in tests.
 The rest, considered external tests, are included as small test scripts in libexec/modernish/cap/*.t which are sourced on demand.

 Feature testing is used by library functions to conveniently work around bugs or take advantage of special features not all shells have.
 For instance,